BrOrlandi/btimer/README.md

 # :alarm_clock: BTimer

-This is a timer made with Web Technologies to work with all plataforms: web, mobile and desktop with node electron.
+This is a timer made with Web Technologies to work with: web and mobile.

-The Electron layer is used only to make it available as a Desktop application.
 You can use it as your Pomodoro Timer. :tomato:
 Ideal to be used in Dojos and Pair Programming. :shipit:
 You also can learn about the tecnologies exploring the source code. :books:

 ## Running